bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Session-45.md

 * Look at the healer kit, give it +1 after roll and make it so it can't clear injuries, or only sometimes(?)
 * Cooking Kit for cooking food and stuff.
 * Update headings on the Storage stuff,
+* Subtle trait for bags
+* Flying Car Stats (Can ignore travel encounter, usually can see it and go down tho) narrative ignore
 *

 ### Hooks